WebBreacher/thematrix/README.md

 - One of these - Adafruit RGB Matrix HAT + RTC for Raspberry Pi - Mini Kit -  http://www.adafruit.com/product/2345
 - And a Real Time Clock battery for the HAT.
 - I'm using a Raspi2 as the base OS.

-# Goal
-I was trying to make a customizable output for a Raspi2 to interface with a multicolor display.
-I wanted to send/create custom text in Python and send to the device.
-The matrix would be hung on the wall and show the data I send it.

 # Code
 The code (thematrix.py) contains functions to allow you to scroll (up/down or left-2-right/right-2-left) text on a display.
 Since I put two LED matrices chained together, my code is for a 128x32 total display.
 You may have to alter if you have a bigger or smaller LED matrix.